Children and young people’s bereavement

 Bereavement advice for schools

-We can offer advice for schools and individual staff members about how best to support a child at school, where that child has a seriously ill parent or has been bereaved.
+We can offer advice to schools and individual staff members about how best to support a child at school, where that child has a seriously ill parent or has been bereaved.

 Family events